Real-Parkour-Helper/pkdutils/ROADMAP.md

 - [x] Simple working proxy to Hypixel for 1.8
 - [x] Chattriggers-like functionality, i.e. determining which rooms were in the seed and sending them to the calc
 - [x] Better scoreboard
-- [x] Fix missing chunks (inside rooms only for now, missing finish room and bridges are not fixed yet)
+- [x] Fix missing chunks (inside rooms and bridges only, missing finish room chunks not fixed yet)
 - [ ] A Web GUI to display calc results and/or simple run analysis
 - [ ] Newer versions support
 - [ ] Some sort of tournament automation if that's possible